sharpsteve/python-vipaccess/README.md

   -o DOTFILE, --dotfile DOTFILE
                         File in which to store the new credential (default ~/.vipaccess)
+  -i ISSUER, --issuer ISSUER
-  -t TOKEN_MODEL, --token-model TOKEN_MODEL
+                        Specify the issuer name to use (default: Symantec) -t TOKEN_MODEL, --token-model TOKEN_MODEL
                         VIP Access token model.
-Normally VSST (desktop token, default) or VSMT (mobile token).
+Often VSST (desktop token, default) or VSMT (mobile token) or SYMC.
 Some clients only accept one or the other.
 Other more obscure token types also exist:
                         https://support.symantec.com/en_US/article.TECH239895.html
 ```